 - Those who are using or have a physical dependence on opioid-containing medicines, or opioid street drugs like heroin.
 Your healthcare professional can test for dependence by giving you a small injection of naloxone.

 - Those who are having opioid withdrawal symptoms.
-These withdrawal symptoms could include anxiety, sleeplessness, yawning, fever, sweating, teary eyes, runny nose, goosebumps, the shakes, hot flashes, muscle aches, spasms, or twitches, restlessness, nausea and vomiting, diarrhea, or stomach cramps.
+These withdrawal symptoms could include anxiety, sleeplessness, yawning, fever, sweating, teary eyes, runny nose, goosebumps, shakes, hot flashes, muscle aches, spasms, twitches, restlessness, nausea and vomiting, diarrhea, or stomach cramps.

 - Those who are allergic to naltrexone or any other Vivitrol ingredients.